tully4school/command-line-project/README.md

 ## Instructions
-Fork and clone the repository.
-Install dependencies with pipenv install.
-In psql, create a database called 'contacts'.
-In the lib directory of the repository, run the following:
+* Fork and clone the repository.
+* Install dependencies with pipenv install.
+* In psql, create a database called 'blackbook'.
+* In the lib directory of the repository, run the following:

 `pipenv run python main.py`
+* Follow the instructions on the command line